Stochastic dynamics of granular hopper flows: a configurational mode controls the stability of clogs

-\revise{ Finally, we investigate the microscopic origin of the hidden mode $y$ by studying positional snapshots of the grains in the pause and clog states, as shown in Fig.~\ref{fig:archConfigurations}(a).
-These moments of no flow $x=0$ are the only times when $y$ can be determined in experiment.
-The positional difference between pauses and clogs is immediately apparent from these data.
+\revise{Finally, we investigate the microscopic origin of the hidden mode.
+While we do not have direct access to $y$, since it is a coarse-grained representation of degrees of freedom beyond the flow rate, positional snapshots of the grains reveal physical features that characterize the hidden mode.
+The state of $y$ is uniquely determined in the experiment during moments with no flow ($x=0$) by the long term outcome: whether a clog is temporary ($y=1$) or permanent ($y=0$).
+For each zero-flow event, we isolate the arch grains [Fig.~\ref{fig:archConfigurations}(a)].} The positional difference between pauses and clogs is immediately apparent from these data.
 First, by simply averaging reconstructions of the arch grains, we find a clear size difference, with pause arches significantly larger on average than clog arches [Fig.~\ref{fig:archConfigurations}(b)].
-We compute various statistics~\cite{zuriguel2020statistical,alborzi2023mixing}: arch width, height, and the variance and minimum of inter-grain angles (details in \cite{SM}), finding further clear contrast [Fig.~\ref{fig:archConfigurations}(c) and (d)].
+We compute various statistics~\cite{zuriguel2020statistical,alborzi2023mixing, guerrero2018slow, alborzi2024faster}: arch width, height, and the variance and minimum of inter-grain angles (details in \cite{SM}), finding further clear contrast [Fig.~\ref{fig:archConfigurations}(c) and (d)].
 For these four measures, pauses and clogs differ substantially on average.
-Further, these results are consistent \textit{regardless of pause length}, in a striking confirmation of our model's hidden mode separating pauses and clogs.
+Further, these results are consistent \textit{regardless of pause length}~\cite{guerrero2018slow}, in a striking confirmation of our model's binary mode separating pauses and clogs.
 That is, longer and longer pauses do not become statistically equivalent to clogs, they remain distinct.
-Overall, pause arches are wider, taller, and have a more variable and irregular shape compared to permanent clogs, which have been shown in other hopper systems to be often symmetric~\cite{ahmadi_experimental_2018}.
-These features suggest that this hidden mode is largely configurational, or more physically, that coupling of grain configurations to the flow rate dynamics and noise determines the long term stability of a clog.}
+Overall, pause arches are wider, taller, and have a more variable and irregular shape compared to permanent clogs, which have been shown in other hopper systems to be often symmetric~\cite{ahmadi_experimental_2018}. \revise{These statistics identify key configurational features that determine the state of the hidden mode in the stochastic model.
+Our analysis of the model thus demonstrates how these miscrosopic features couple to the macroscopic flow dynamics and noise to determine flow-rate fluctuations, clogging statistics, and intermittency. }